hoodiecrow/ConsTcl/README.md

 _Example: `` r `` => 10 (a symbol `` r `` is evaluated to 10)_

 A variable is an identifier (symbol) bound to a location in the environment.
-If an expression consists of the identifier it is evaluated to the value stored in that location.
+If an expression consists of an identifier it is evaluated to the value stored in that location.
 This is handled by the helper procedure `` lookup ``.
 It searches the environment chain for the identifier, and returns the value stored in the location it is bound to.
 It is an error to do lookup on an unbound symbol.

-__lookup__
+__lookup__ procedure

 <table border=1><thead><tr><th colspan=2 align="left">lookup (internal)</th></tr></thead><tr><td>sym</td><td>a symbol</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>a Lisp value</td></tr></table>